AntonSol919/linkspace/index.md

 Entries in linkspace have two fields that precede the path.
 A **domain** field and **group** field.
-Essentially each (domain, group) has its own tree.
+Essentially each combination of (domain, group) has its own tree.

-An application picks a domain name to use.
+An application picks a domain name.
-When running it specifies what data is required from the group.
+When running it signals what data is required from the group.
-The exchange of data happens in the background.
-The application only has to deal with the tree and the new entries.
-It doesn't have to manage connections.
+A developer deals with reading and writing the tree.
+Not with managing connections.

 The group indicates the set of intended recipients.
-An application should ask the user which group to use.
-A group is made up by members that have set up a method of exchange.
+The user running a linkspace instance has to run a group exchange process and configure its members.

 <div class="entrygrid big">